-Flooding is the nation's most common natural disaster and it can happen in anywhere in the Country.
+Flooding is the nation’s most common natural disaster.
+Flooding can occur aanywhere in the country.
+However, all floods are not alike.
 Some can develop slowly during an extended period of rain, or can gradually rise as a result of the moon like King Tides.
 Others, such as flash floods, can occur quickly, even without any visible signs of rain.
 Be prepared for flooding no matter where you live, but particularly if you are in a low-lying area, or live near a body of water.
-Even a very small canal or lake can overflow and create flooding.
+Even a very small canal or lake can overflow and cause flooding.

 Protecting Your Property

 Flood proofing a house or structure means altering it so flood waters will not cause damage.
 Permanent measures may include elevating the structure, re-grading the topography, relocating the building out of the floodplain, or installing floodwalls, or structural closures as a barrier against flooding.
 While these permanent measures may be expensive, you may determine that the benefits outweigh the costs.
 Other common measures include elevating electrical panel boxes, furnaces, water heaters and washer/dryers to locations less likely to flood.

 For additional assistance on how to protect your property from flooding, you can contact the North Miami Public Works Department at 305-895-9878, or the City’s Building Official at 305-895-9820.